 The authors in the following (long list and growing) visit New York City routinely.
 Perhaps they would enjoy a sponsored conference or a workshop on persuasion.
 The question on persuasion is direct.
-Who among them make sense on the “design” for change.
-Comment here or the LinkedIn site here to about a thousand participants.RLC
+Who among them make the most sense on the “design” for change.
+No matter how smart they are if nothing happens the design and implementation was about book sales.
+Sad.
+Comment here or the LinkedIn site here to participants.RLC

 Recall Robert Gutman

-How possible is it to locally (if not globally) alter fee structures to represent a new set of values (carbon reduced, energy saved, life cycle defined) and implement levels of public leadership that will effectively produce massive changes in the “live-work/play” behavior of humans over the next century?
+How possible is it to locally (if not globally) alter fee structures to represent a new set of values (carbon reduced, energy saved, life cycle defined) and to implement levels of public leadership that will effectively produce massive changes in the “live-work/play” behavior of humans over the next century?
 If not, why not?
-Get a handle on that, and the second question might be definable within AEC.
+Get a handle on that, and the second question might be definable within architecture, engineering and construction (AEC).

-How can this industry change the existing contours of civic representation in AEC?
-Without a doubt, we live in a house that we all build, but unlike the other service professions, AEC produces places for hundreds to thousands in each development event in increasingly massive domains that are interspersed with isolated, poorly linked, and unevaluated public realms.
-AEC is tragically illogical for failing to address a greater sense of balance in the market if not, a broader social system for full participation.
+How can this industry change the existing contours of civic representation?
+Without a doubt, we live in a house that we all build, but unlike the other service professions, AEC produces places for million of people in recurring development events in increasingly massive domains that are interspersed with isolated, poorly linked and evaluated public realms that advance human capacity beyond “the hive”.
+The built environment is becoming tragically illogical by failing to address a greater sense of balance in the market of ideas for living if not, a broader social system for full participation in life itself will not take place.

 The Global Urban Challenge

 The first stage of a humanitarian crisis is the general denial of facts.
-As a result, defining the first question offers hope for finding and accepting new methods for recognizing sustainability.
-The second stage is aimed at biological beings facing short–term ecological crises.
+As a result, defining the first question offers hope for finding and accepting new methods for recognizing resilience as the first step toward sustainability.
+The second stage is aimed at all biological beings facing short- or long-term ecological crises.
 The focus on the technology of “life, work/play” will not define ecological problems.
 Essentially, there is no fix without a vastly broader sense of responsibility.

 Given this foundation several other questions require development as follows: What policy changes within New York would the following folks recommend? (fiscal, land use, zoning) How would they implement a regional strategy?

-To understand the full impact of a single consumption choice, the question “Is this good for Earth?” is impossible to answer for the lack of life cycle data.
+To understand the full impact of a single consumption choice, the question “Is this good for the Earth?” is impossible to answer for the lack of life cycle data.
 The moment of consumption is well past design, or production and ahead of use and disposal.
 Daniel Goleman defines this “being good” problem in his book, Ecological Intelligence and describes “industrial ecology” as way to act ecologically – confronting a complex global challenge that is embedded in personal consumption choices and in doing so, alter the forces that drive design and production, as well as, demand new cycles of responsible disposal and retention.
+Did you just think of all that plastic floating in the Pacific?
+I did, it was not about waste, it was about currents.

 Beyond advancing the bonded rationality embedded in individual consumption choices, the virtual backbone of consumption remains the connection between railways, expressways and the power- and water-grids.
-Will the ecological intelligence approach work to improve the quality of decisions that will make the 50,000 miles of national expressway infrastructure functional, or 225,000-mile national rail system useful, or keep 200,000 miles of national grid power from routine catastrophic failure or plug up a very, very leaky water grid?
+Will the ecological intelligence approach work to improve the quality of decisions that will make the 50,000 miles of national expressway infrastructure less dysfunctional, or 225,000-mile national rail system useful, or does it keep 200,000 miles of national grid power from routine catastrophic failure or plug up a very, very leaky water grid?
+Maybe as an intellectual exercise, but politically no f’n way.

 Position: Sustainable development will make the US livable, healthy, secure, and prosperous.
 Ten themes are developed by Dernbach as follows: